rohitha24-k/End-To-End-ETL-Pipleline-For-Shopvista-Ecommerce-Using-Spark-And-Databricks/Ingestion/README.md

 3. Store data in **Delta format**
 4. Apply only basic validations
 5. No business logic or aggregations are applied at this stage
+6. For fact tables, we use Databricks Autoloader for incremental ingestion from ADLS into Delta tables, ensuring efficient, continuous, and schema-compliant loading.

 ---